hoverture/github-org-repo-migrator/README.md

   --source SOURCE_ORG \
   --destination DEST_ORG \
   [--skip-forks] \
+  [--force-update] \
   [--topics TOPIC1,TOPIC2,...]

 ```

 Replace `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN`, `SOURCE_ORG`, and `DEST_ORG` with your GitHub personal access token, the source organization, and the destination organization, respectively.
-Use the --skip-forks flag to skip forked repositories, and the --topics flag followed by a comma-separated list of topics to add topics to the migrated repositories.
+Use the --skip-forks flag to skip forked repositories, --force-update to update repostitories that already exist in the destination and the --topics flag followed by a comma-separated list of topics to add topics to the migrated repositories.

 For help, run